bergesinstitute/graf-method/book-1-unit-5.md

 2. I walk in the park every day.
 3. You dance with Rita.
 4. We work at a store.
-5. You (plural, formal) don't cook on Mondays.
+5. You (form., pl.) don't cook on Mondays.
 6. They (f) always study at the school.
 7. Do you play the guitar?
 8. I don't play the piano.